-- 6.2.3 The master shall ensure that while within Wellington Harbour: - (a) automatic-steering "pilot" devices are not to be used, unless a helmsman is standing by in the immediate vicinity of the helm or wheel, otherwise the vessel is to be in the hand-steering mode; and - (b) main engines are to be immediately available for reducing speed, stopping or going astern at all times without delay; and - (c) anchors are to be immediately available for use in an emergency, and capable of being lowered without power; and - (d) all information from aids to navigation and charts is fully monitored; and - (e) an appropriate passage plan is safely carried out. - 6.2.4 While within Wellington Harbour all aids to navigation on board vessels, including but not limited to radar, Automatic Identification System (AIS) and depth recording devices, are to be in continuous operation and fully utilised.
+- 6.2.3 The master shall ensure that while within Wellington Harbour: - (a) automatic-steering devices are not to be used, unless a helmsman is standing by in the immediate vicinity of the helm or wheel, otherwise the vessel is to be in the hand-steering mode; and - (b) main engines are to be immediately available for reducing speed, stopping or going astern at all times without delay; and - (c) anchors are to be immediately available for use in an emergency, and capable of being lowered without power; and - (d) all information from aids to navigation and charts is fully monitored; and - (e) an appropriate passage plan is developed and executed. - 6.2.4 While within Wellington Harbour all aids to navigation on board vessels, including but not limited to radar, Automatic Identification System (AIS) and depth recording devices, are to be in continuous operation and fully utilised. - 6.2.5 The number of persons on the bridge of the vessel shall be sufficient to enable compliance with subclause 6.2.3. and Part 22.5 of the Maritime Rules. - 6.2.6 Any vessel required to follow the recommend tracks shall, in a prudent seamanship like manner, unless for reasons of safety of navigation or pressure of weather, follow the relevant track as shown in Schedule 6. - 6.2.7 A vessel under Pilots instruction may deviate from the recommended track, for reasons other than in 6.2.6, provided it is safe to do so, and they notify Wellington Harbour Radio by VHF prior to deviating.. - 6.2.8.
+No vessel over 18 metres on passage, shall pass less than 3 cables (556 metres) off a line from Point Halswell to Kau Point, and not less than 2.8 cables (519 metres) off a line from Kau Point to Point Gordon. - 6.2.9 All vessels over 500 gross tonnage departing from Lambton Harbour during the hours of daylight shall give one blast on their horn immediately prior to leaving the berth.